ygzaydn/ygzaydn/README.md

 <p>Welcome to my page! </br> I'm Yağız from Turkey.

-- 🔭 I’m currently working on something cool :wink:
+- 🔭 I’m currently working on crypto related projects.
-- 🌱 I’m currently learning TypeScript, GraphQL
+- 🌱 I’m currently learning TypeScript, GraphQL.
-- 📫 How to reach me: ygzaydns@gmail.com
+- 📫 How to reach me: ygzaydns@gmail.com.
-- ⚡ You can find the work I have done on [here](https://erolyagizaydin.web.app)
+- ⚡ You can find the work I have done on [here](https://erolyagizaydin.web.app).

 My tech stack: